inexorgame/site/content/wiki/features/ingame-web-ui/Edit-Menu-UIs.md

 ## Design

-The style of the components should align with the design defined in [[Main-Menu-UI#design]]
+The style of the components should align with the design defined in [Main-Menu-UI](./Main-Menu-UI.md)

 ## Further planning